uniba-swt/swtbahn-cli/README.md

-# SWTbahn client-server command line interface
+# SWTbahn Client-Server Command Line Interface

 This is a client-server command line interface for the SWTbahn.
 The server is connected to the BiDiB interface and provides a REST API.
 The client side